 The rates for wholesale trade in electricity are not regulated and are fully subject to market mechanisms.
 Electricity trading takes the form of commodity trading through energy exchanges and through bilateral contracts or auctions.
-Since there is no established energy exchange in Slovakia, market participants often use mainly the Czech Exchange PXE and the German Exchange EEX.
-Notably, a substantial portion of the commodity is traded directly or indirectly through bilateral agreements between SEPS and VSE, SSE and ZSE.
-The OTC platform (mostly domestic SPX sro) has mediated long-term and spot trading of electricity since 2008.
-The OKTE has organised the shortterm electricity market since the beginning of 2011.
+Almost 90 per cent of the generated commodity is traded directly or indirectly through bilateral agreements between SEPS and VSE, SSE and ZSE.
+The residual 10 per cent is traded mostly on the Czech Exchange PXE and the German Exchange EEX.
+The OKTE has organised the short-term electricity market since the beginning of 2011.